-Students -- undergraduate and graduate in any major -- are eligible to apply for up to $600 in funding for projects to be displayed, performed, projected, or read.
+Students of all majors are eligible to apply for up to $600 in funding for projects to be displayed, performed, projected, or read.

-Funded projects may not to be used to receive credits in a course; all work for the project must be done outside of the classroom.
+Funded projects may not to be used to receive credits in a course or for a graduate thesis, and all work for the project must be done outside of the classroom.

 Focus Grant proposals must be uploaded as a PDF and include a cover sheet, project narrative, budget, and advisor recommendation letter.
 Instructions on how to upload proposals will be provided via e-mail after the online application form is received (form can be found under "Submission" heading below).